IEEERobotics/high-level/README.md

 This is the one we threw away.
 Some things worked well, some things didn't.
 We learned a vast amount about how to build it better, and are the process of doing so.

 Our second version is well underway and in amazing shape.
 We're all very proud of it - it's quite a codebase.
-It's open source, but the GitHub repo will remained closed until after SoutheastCon (May 15th, 2014).
+It's open source, but the GitHub repo will remain closed until after SoutheastCon (May 15th, 2014).

 high-level
 ==========